MicrosoftDocs/well-architected/well-architected/reliability/regions-availability-zones.md

 **Business requirements**: Because of the nature of the data that this solution stores, data residency is critically important.
 Lamna operates under a strict regulatory framework that mandates that data must remain in a specific location.

+**Suggested approaches**:
+- [Multi-zone multi-region deployment](#combine-multi-zone-and-multi-region-approaches), if there are multiple regions that fit Lamna's data residency requirements.
-**Suggested approach**: Lamna might consider a [zone-redundant deployment](#deployment-approach-3-zone-redundant-deployments) or a [zone-redundant deployment with backup across regions](#zone-redundant-deployments-with-backup-across-regions).
-The company could also consider a [multi-region deployment](#deployment-approach-4-multi-region-deployments) if there are multiple regions that fit Lamna's data residency requirements.
+- If there's only a single region that suits their needs, consider a [zone-redundant deployment](#deployment-approach-3-zone-redundant-deployments) or a [zone-redundant deployment with backup across regions](#zone-redundant-deployments-with-backup-across-regions) provides a single-region solution

 ### Banking system